-I make my own homemade baking powder is a great way to avoid certain ingredients found in store-bought baking powder.
-Homemade baking powder is very easy to make.
-You will need Cream of tartar and baking soda, and optional starch or arrowroot powder.
-You can mix up the ingredients and store your baking powder in a glass jar.
-However, I don’t mix them up and just use cream of tartar and baking soda separately following the proportions.
+Making my own homemade baking powder is a great way to avoid certain ingredients found in store-bought baking powders.
+Fortunately, creating your own baking powder is a simple process that only requires a few key ingredients: cream of tartar, baking soda, and optionally, starch or arrowroot powder.
+To make it, just mix these ingredients together and store them in a glass jar.
+However, if you prefer, you can use cream of tartar and baking soda separately, following the recommended proportions.

-One thing to keep in mind when using homemade baking powder reacts with the fluids in a recipe.
-That’s why put your baked goods in the oven as soon as possible after you add the baking powder.
+One thing to keep in mind when using homemade baking powder is that it reacts with the fluids in your recipe.
+Therefore, it’s best to put your baked goods in the oven as soon as possible after adding the baking powder.
 This will ensure the best possible results.

 If you need a baking powder which reacts when it’s heated in the oven, then you can try the Rumford Baking powder, which is aluminum-free, non-GMO, and contains no additives or preservatives.

 - 1 teaspoon of Potato starch or Arrowroot powder

 How to make homemade baking powder: